GlenRoarke/Healthcare_SQL_analytics/README.md

 ## Description

+### T-SQL

 This is a storage of some health analytics SQL code I have used last year within the NHS.
-The majority of this code was visualised using SSRS and power BI type programs.
+The majority of this code was visualised using SSRS and powerBI type programs.
-Systems used are PAS, Maternity, and Pharmacy here.
+Systems used include PAS, Maternity, and Pharmacy here.

-There is a strong data quality focus here to improve the commission data set (CDS), implement new PAS merger requirements and SPINE intergration.
+There is a strong data quality focus here to improve the commission data set (CDS), implement new PAS merger requirements via ETL processes.

-## Future additions
-Hoping to add some SSIS package examples for ETL processes I used to manage, if I can obtain them.
+### ETL via SSIS

+There are examples of import packages for large NHS datasets such as the inpatient CDS.

+'DailyMissingInfoReport- Auto Email Large list' is an automated package I created to loop through and email a distribution list.
+It is possible to update the email disribution lists by SQL stored procedures in the source database.